marcosasn/tst-iqcheck/README.md

 # IQCHECK

-IQCHECK is a tst custom command to check student's solution code identifiers quality to a given problem.
+IQCHECK is a TST custom command to check the quality of student's solution code identifiers to a given problem.

-It is based on a well-known gold standard recommended in a book and also adopted by some software engineering literature initiatives towards improving the identifiers quality.
-Also, it is based on a previously developed tool: qcheck.
+It is based on a well-known gold standard recommended in a book and also adopted by some software engineering literature studies towards improving identifier quality.
+Also, it is based on a previously developed tool: QCHECK.

 ## License